-The NSF DMREF Management Team will schedule a meeting of DMREF PIs annually in the Washington, DC, area.
-Proposal budgets should include funds to support the attendance of at least one PI or co-PI each year.
+The NSF DMREF Management Team will schedule biennial meetings of DMREF PIs in the Washington, DC area.
+Proposal budgets should include funds to support the attendance of one PI or co-PI every other (even-numbered) year.

 C. Due Dates